nbonamy/xfinity-usage-tracker/README.md

     pip install -r requirements.txt

 ## Setup
 The script requires a number of configuration values to be defined.
 You can define them as environment variables or in a JSON configuration file.
 It should be named `config.json` and placed in the same folder as the script.
+You can use `config-sample.json` as as starting point.

 ### Xfinity data collection
 Xfinity data collection requires two variables: